All 9 Different Types of Nail Guns with Their Uses in 2025

 Staple Gun

-When it comes to the furniture building gun, then the most common is a staple gun.
-A staple gun leaves bigger holes than any other nail gun, and it always keeps the materials in place.
-As a staple nail gun does not require any oil, you will not face any problems regarding oil splattering.
+Now, when it comes to the gun for furniture building, the most regular one is a staple gun.
+A staple gun will always hold the materials together, but it will leave bigger holes than any other nail gun.
+And since a collated nail gun does not require oil, you would not have to deal with oil splattering.

-Furniture that you are dealing with a staple gun won’t have any marks on its surface.
-So perfection will be maintained.
-But you should avoid using it for finishing carpentry work.
+Furniture you handle with a staple gun will bear no scars.
+So perfection shall be preserved.
+But refrain from using it for finishing carpentry work.

 #8.
 Palm Nail Gun / Palm Nailer: